A PLANNED UNIT DEVELOPMENT ("PUD")

 improving or maintaining the quality of the area.
 It is also required by statue if the development is a condominium or planned unit development.

-It is the duty of the Autumn Wood Homeowners Association to supervise the maintenance of all the common area facilities such as the greenbelt landscaping, pool and spa areas and
+It is the duty of the Autumn Wood Homeowners Association Board of Directors to supervise the maintenance of all the common area facilities such as the greenbelt landscaping, pool and spa

-lighting, and to provide security for the complex.
-In addition they are charged with supervising the financial stability of the association in providing ample reserves to allow for continued use.
-They are charged
+areas and lighting, and to provide security for the complex.
+In addition they are charged with supervising the financial stability of the Association in providing ample reserves to allow for continued use.
+They are

 ABOUT YOUR HOA DOCUMENTS

-be placed on the mailing list.
-You will receive minutes of all HOA meetings, and a copy of the yearly budget It is important that these documents be kept in a safe place as California law requires that
+will receive your HOA Assessment (billing) statements and annually, a copy of the adopted budget It is important that these documents be kept in a safe place as California law requires that these documents be

 YOUR BOARD OF DIRECTORS